 If you were hoping for a full-blown remodel, big changes might still be within your financial reach if you spend wisely.
 Rather than rushing into a project, take the time to establish a budget and consider payment options.
 Many stores allow shoppers to pay in installments or to pay with a store credit card.
 Look for credit cards with the lowest interest rates, and remember to limit your overall credit utilization ratio to under 30% of the original limit to keep debt under control.

 3. Don’t Forget the Yard

 Many homeowners focus on updating the interior of their home and forget about the opportunities that await outdoors.
-While 76% of homeowners alter the style of their kitchen during renovation, landscaping or deck projects can have a huge impact on curb appeal, and often cost less than indoor design or construction efforts.
+While 76% of homeowners alter the style of their kitchen during renovation, and a Houzz survey showed that 60% of homeowners plan to remodel their master bathroom, landscaping or deck projects can have a huge impact on curb appeal, and often cost less than indoor design or construction efforts.
 A deck, for example, might only cost $5,000 while adding a whole additional relaxation or dining area to your home.
 If you’re too tight on cash for such a change, consider adding a simple flowerbed.
 The cost of seeds and a shovel are well below even $50, yet the results will delight onlookers throughout the warm season.
 A deck or gardening project might have the added benefit of increasing your home’s resale value, too.